Next Jump: Flightcaster

 In January 2011, the firm acquired a start-up called FlightCaster that helps people predict flight delays.

 Management style

 Next Jump is featured as a case study in the 2016 book, "An Everyone Culture: Becoming a Deliberately Developmental Organization", as an example of a "deliberately developmental organization".
 Authors Kegan and Lahey say that Next Jump incorporates a number of management, coaching and teaching practices that are "organized around the simple but radical conviction that organizations will best prosper when they are more deeply aligned with people's strongest motive, which is to grow."

+Navy contract scandal and CEO arrests

+On May 31, 2024, former U.S. Navy admiral Robert P. Burke, who once served as Vice Chief of U.S. Naval Operations and who also took a job at Next Jump following his retirement from Navy, was arrested on bribery charges which were related to steering a $355,000 Navy contract for work force training to Next Jump in exchange for a $500,000-a-year job at the company as well as stock options.
+The same day, Next Jump co-CEOs Charles Kim and Meghan Messenger were arrested as well.
+In May 2025, Burke was convicted of conspiracy and bribery, and on September 16, 2025, was sentenced to a six-year prison sentence.